daddykotex/scrape-centris/README.md

 If this is the first time you hop into the directory, you will need to run `direnv allow` to allow the shell to run the project.

-If you don't have `direnv` installed, you can do `nix develop` once you're in the directory to get the same effect.
+If you don't have `direnv` installed, you can manually install the right python version and the right poetry version.

 Then you'll need to install the dependencies, for that, you can run: `poetry install --no-root`.